-Program CD-7.2.1: Require archival research to determine the cultural and historic significance of buildings proposed for demolition, paid for by the project proponent.
+Program CD-7.2.1: Require archival research be carried out determining to determine the cultural and historic significance of buildings proposed for demolition, paid for by the project proponent.

 Program CD-7.2.2: Revise the City's Coastal Land Use & Development Code to require the preparation of drawings and/or photographic records and the salvaging or preservation of architectural fixtures of historic structures that are demolished.